Cost of Health Insurance in Vietnam

 Often times you may have emergency coverage for outside of your regular coverage area.
 This will at least provide you some coverage in the event you’re travelling somewhere outside your regular zone.

 Coupled with age, the benefits selected have a major effect on the cost of health insurance in Vietnam.
 A standard plan includes inpatient (hospitalisation) and it usually includes emergency medical evacuation and/or repatriation.
-There are also a number of other benefits that can be added-on to your plan.
+There are also a number of other benefits that can be added on to your plan.
 The more benefits you have, the higher the premium.

 The most notable addition is the outpatient benefit, which covers you for everyday treatments at a doctor’s office or clinic.
-Think of minor injuries, illnesses or medical conditions where you go to a clinic and go back home afterwards.
+Think of minor injuries, illnesses or medical conditions where you go to a clinic and go back home afterward.
 Premiums often jump 30%-100%+ when outpatient treatment is added.
 This is because it’s the most commonly used benefit and when people have it, they use it.

 Other benefits which can drive your premium up include:

 Personal Accident insurance